“In an mmmbop they’re gone”

 Listen to the More Recipes About Music & Food Spotify Playlist

-I feel musical earwigs have an undeserved bad reputation.
-In case you are unfamiliar, a musical earwig is a song that has a hook so catchy it gets stuck looping in your brain hours or days after you have heard it.
-In many cases, simply mentioning the title of a musical earwig can trigger the loop.
-The All-Time #1 Champion Musical Earwig will always and forever be “It’s A Small World.”
+I feel musical earworms have an undeserved bad reputation.
+In case you are unfamiliar, an earworm is a song that has a hook so catchy it gets stuck looping in your brain hours or days after you have heard it.
+In many cases, simply mentioning the title of an earworm can trigger the loop.
+The All-Time #1 Champion Musical Earworm will always and forever be “It’s A Small World.”
 Even as you read that, it started playing in your head.
 I maintain, for pop music lovers of a certain age, the theme song for this recipe is a strong contender for the #2 position.
 An insidious melody hook and nonsense lyrics combine into a subconscious burrowing loop that will assert itself when you least expect it.
 This is fine as it is a brilliant example of joyous One-Hit Wonder pop music.
 While I acknowledge Hanson has had a long and successful career far beyond this massive one-hit, I challenge anyone but the diehard fan to name another Hanson song.
 On a side note, I once rode an elevator with the girl from Hanson, but that’s a story for another time.

 Why this recipe name never occurred to me over the decade I cooked professionally is a mystery.
 Bibimbap was a staple of my college years.
 Relatively cheap, sort of healthy, and very filling.
 There was a Korean quick-serve near where I worked that absolutely crushed this dish.
 Over the years, it’s become my go-to dish for most Korean restaurants.

 This is a template recipe where any number of toppings could be subbed in.
 I chose to go vegetarian as I love a crispy fried egg on mine.
 You could make it vegan by swapping the fried egg for tofu.
-Bulgogi seitan is the protein, but chicken or beef would work if that’s your thing.
+Saucy charred king oyster mushrooms sub in for the traditional bulgogi, but chicken or beef are great if that’s your thing.
 This recipe appears to have a lot of moving parts, but a quick prep leads directly into quick cooking times that end with a simple assembly.
-The longest time is making and marinating the seitan, but even that can be shortened with a store-bought alternative (not that I recommend it.)
+The longest time is making the cucumber kimchi and pickled daikon, but even that can be shortened with a store-bought alternative (not that I recommend it).

 4 cups of cooked rice